Roy Moore defeats Trump-backed Luther Strange in Alabama Senate runoff

 Addressing supporters in Birmingham, Strange admitted that "We're dealing with a political environment that I've never had any experience with."

-"I'm telling you, the political seas and winds in this country right noware very hard to navigate,"" Strange added.
+"I'm telling you, the political seas and winds in this country right now are very hard to navigate," Strange added.
 "Very hard to understand."

 After Strange's concession, the president Tweeted his congratulations to Moore and implored him to "WIN in [December]!"